fho/rspamd-iscan/README.md

 # Mails with a higher or equal rspamd score than SpamThreshold are moved to
 # SpamMailbox, others to HamMailbox
 SpamThreshold       = 10.0
+# Raw incoming and outgoing IMAP data is logged with debug log level.
+# The logged data can contain sensitive information, like credentials.
+LogIMAPData         = false
 ```

 ## Running